Ibn Mammati

 Al-As'ad ibn Muhadhdhab ibn Zakariyya ibn Kudama ibn Mina Sharaf al-Din Abu'l-Makarim ibn Sa'id ibn Abi'l-Malih ibn Mammati, better known simply by the family name Ibn Mammati, was an Egyptian official who served as head of the government departments under Saladin and his successor, al-Aziz Uthman, as well as being a noted poet and prolific writer.

 Origin

 Al-As'ad ibn Mammati hailed from a family of Coptic Christians from Asyut.
-He was born in 1149 in Egypt.
+He was born in about 1149 in Egypt.
 His grandfather, Abu'l-Malih, entered the service of the then ruling Fatimid Caliphate and rose to become head secretary during the vizierate of Badr al-Jamali in the late 11th century.
 His father, Muhadhdhab, served as secretary of the army department (diwān al-jaysh) under the last Fatimid caliphs, and continued in office under Saladin (r.
 1169–1193), until his death in 1182.
 Due to the anti-Christian policies imposed by Saladin's uncle, Shirkuh, Muhadhdhab and his family converted to Islam, as did a number of other Fatimid-era officials at the time, in order to preserve their positions.
 It is likely that this explains the family name 'Ibn Mammati', as the latter might be a corruption of the Coptic Mahometi, 'Mohammedan'.